mattkopecki/Personal-Site/content/post/IAM-Metrics.md

   - Failed authentication attempts
   - Mobile and multifactor authentication could be factored in or broken out separately.
 And again, it could potentially be advatageous to categorize your metrics by authentication endpoint
 * **Privileged Access Management Coverage** - security professionals understand the importance of privileged credentials in any cyber threat model, and should look for KRIs in Cyber Security and Incident Response Risk domains.
 Other than total account coverage, PAM coverage can be one of the headline metrics for demonstrating deployment success.
-  - Prioritization of coverage based on account types:
-    + Shared accounts with high privileges (system, operational) present highest risks usually
+  - Coverage based on account types.
+Shared accounts with high privileges (system, operational) present highest risks usually
-  - May be opportunities for further granularity:
+  - May be opportunities for further granularity (Service accounts, Application-to-application accounts)
-    + Service accounts
-    + Application-to-application accounts
 * **Counts of IAM Events** - if you have an IAM system in production, you'll be generating some type of event logs.
 Without needing to get into detail on *how* these events were generated or resolved, it can still be useful to track pure volumes
   - Number of approvals solicited by the IAM system
   - Number of resources provisioned